vanpassinby/audiobutcher/README.md

 # AudioButcher
-AudioButcher is a program that randomizes segments of audio for a defined amount of time.
+AudioButcher is a program that randomizes segments of imported audio for a defined amount of time.

 Features: